Egypt after the Pyramids

 However one should note that all these papyri refer to the workings of the temple, not of the state (or pharaoh).
 The temple was indeed a royal temple serving the needs of a pharaoh, but the pharaoh was long dead and one gets the impression that the temple was beginning to function as an independent unit.
 The temples were indeed one of the big problems of pharaonic Egypt as the temples became autonomous units, freed from the burdens both of taxation and of administrative services, that is the workings of the corvée system.
 They were rather like the monasteries in Medieval England, becoming independent centres of power that divert away the taxes that the pharaohs needed for their central administration.

-But it was not just the temples that drained away central power: local administrators were also increasing in power and authority.
-If the pharaohs were wise, they would send out their sons and relatives to be local administrators, but the pharaohs normally made sure that they were rotated regularly; but by the 5th dynasty, it appears that these local administrators had put down roots and that the administration had become hereditary.
+But it was not just the temples that drained away central power: local administrators were increasingly a power of authority.
+From pre-dynastic times Egypt was divided into administrative districts or provinces called by the Greek name of ‘nomes’.
+There were forty two of these in all – twenty two in Upper (southern) Egypt and twenty in Lower Egypt.
+Each nome had its own capital city and its own totem, and sometimes its own god.
+The nomarchs, the head of the nome, were the provincial governors, and formed the backbone of administration.
+If the pharaohs were wise, they would send out their sons and relatives to be the nomarchs, and made sure that they were rotated regularly; but by the 5th dynasty, it appears that these local administrators had put down roots and that the administration had become hereditary.
 Archaeologically the best evidence for this is the growth of local cemeteries in the 5th and 6th dynasties.
 The best known of these very rich private tombs is that of Ti at Saqqara itself whose richly decorated tomb is today one of the most visited tombs on the tourist circuit at Saqqara.

 The great pyramids were built in the 4th dynasty, but the 5th dynasty – 2494 to 2345 BC — saw continued prosperity.
 However things began to go wrong in the 6th dynasty which was dominated by the father and son duo Pepi I and Pepi II.
 Pepi 1st ruled for 34 years from 2321 – 2287 BC and saw expeditions sent down into Nubia, extending the power of Egypt to the south: the expeditions were led by Weni, who according to a long inscription in his tomb, was a brilliant general who re-organised the army and also sent loads of building stones from Aswan down the Nile.
 Pepi I was succeeded for a brief interval by his elder son, who was then succeeded by a younger son, who is recorded to have ruled for no less than 94 years from 2278 – 2184 BC.
 He certainly seems to have become pharaoh as a child, for one of the top administrators, Harkhuf, carved his memoires on the walls of his tomb, telling how in an expedition to the south into Nubia he captured a pygmy and the young child Pepi II was desperately keen to see this pygmy.
 Whether Pepi II really did rule for 94 years is a matter for discussion.
 But although he apparently began well, the latter part of his reign saw the collapse of central control that led to the First Intermediate Period.